 For more, see What to bring to a rented cabin.

-5. Check for road construction.
-Before leaving, check your local DOT web site.
-But it’s always hard to pinpoint where the worst delays will be, so I always carry a DeLorme Atlas & Gazetteer to help me plot a getaway.
+7. Check for road construction.
+Before leaving, check your local DOT website.
+But it’s always hard to pinpoint where the worst delays will be.

 © Beth Gauper

-6. Use the phone.
+8. Use the telephone.
 Don't be afraid to talk to a real person!
 Sure, there’s a lot of good information on the Internet, but you’ll get the best and most up-to-date information about a place from the people who live there.

 Websites can be — and often are — outdated.
 Not only will you get the latest information from a real person, you'll often get inside information if you're willing to do a little friendly chatting.